Why Florida Buyers Choose Team Renick

 Relocation and Second-Home Buyers Need Different Advice

 Many Florida buyers are not lifelong locals.
 They may be moving from another state, buying a second home, or narrowing choices between waterfront, mainland, golf, and downtown lifestyles.
-That means they need orientation, not just access.
+That means they need orientation, not just access to listings.

 Context beats convenience